kare22/UT_BIG_DATA_project/project3/README.md

 Description: Read the csv file and create a graph using Graphframes in the Spark environment.
 Solution:
 - In the first cell, the code initialized a PySpark SparkSession with Delta Lake support and includes GraphFrames library for graph processing.
 It configures memory settings and sets Spark SQL extensions for Delta operations.
-- In cell 2, we import necessary functions and classes for graph analysis using GraphFrames in PySpark.
+- In cell 2, import necessary functions and classes for graph analysis using GraphFrames in PySpark.
 We import GraphFrame for graph operations and PySpark SQL functions like col, coalesce, lit and sum for dataframe transformations.
-- In cell 3, we read the CSV file ( 2009.csv) located in the /.data directory into the spark dataframe.
+- In cell 3, read the CSV file ( 2009.csv) located in the /.data directory into the spark dataframe.
 The header=True, tells Spark to read the first row as a header.
-- In cell 4, we create a list of unique airports by selecting origin (ORIGIN) and destination (DEST), columns and renaming them to one common column id, then removing duplicates.
+- In cell 4, create a list of unique airports by selecting origin (ORIGIN) and destination (DEST), columns and renaming them to one common column id, then removing duplicates.
 These serve as nodes of the graph.
 Then we define the edges, that represent flights, where each edge goes from source to destination airport.
 Then we create the GraphFrame graph object using the nodes and edges defined earlier to create flight network.
 Cache vertices and edges, so that they are stored in memory and don't have to be recomputed again.
-- In cell 5, we persist the GraphFrame in memory using gf.persist(), this improves performance for repeated graph operations.
-The vertices (v) contain a single column id and edges contain two columns src and dst.
+- In cell 5, persist the GraphFrame in memory using gf.persist(), this improves performance for repeated graph operations.
+The vertices contain a single column named id and edges contain two columns : src and dst.
 `GraphFrame(v:[id: string], e:[src: string, dst: string])`

 Analysis: The CSV file is successfully read into dataframe.